Datavault-UK/automate-dv-docs/docs/worked_example/index.md

 - examine and profile the TPCH dataset to explore how we can map it to the Data Vault architecture.
 - create a raw staging layer.
 - process the raw staging layer.
-- create a Data Vault with Hubs, Links, Satellites and Transactional Links using dbtvault and pre-written models.
+- create a Data Vault with Hubs, Links, Satellites and Transactional Links using AutomateDV and pre-written models.

 ## Pre-requisites